Th0masLavigne/2-compartment-poromechanical-and-LDF-measurement/README.md

 ```
 + ./
 |
++-------+ ./Parallel_Install_FEniCSx/
+|		...........*Contains the installation procedure, versions and slurm file for parallel computation*
+|
 +-------+ ./Experimental_Data/
 |		...........*Contains the excel file of the LDF signal for all the subjects*
 |		|